twbs/blog/src/_posts/2020-11-11-bootstrap-5-alpha-3.md

 Three important and helpful changes to our Sass source code:

 - We've switched to Dart Sass with LibSass being deprecated.
-We've been testing our builds with Dart Sass for awhile and decided to make the switch with LibSass being deprecated just a couple weeks ago.
+We've been testing our builds with Dart Sass for a while and decided to make the switch with LibSass being deprecated just a couple of weeks ago.
 We're holding on the Sass modules for now.

 - The color system which worked with `color-level()` and `$theme-color-interval` was removed in favor of a new color system.
 All `lighten()` and `darken()` functions in our codebase are replaced by `tint-color()` and `shade-color()`.
 These functions will mix the color with either white or black instead of changing its lightness by a fixed amount.
 The `scale-color()` will either tint or shade a color depending on whether its weight parameter is positive or negative.
 [See #30622](https://github.com/twbs/bootstrap/pull/30622) for more details.